KevinBollengier/AIChallenge/README.md

 ```

-But we could even go further, because social media can also be used as indicator to find if people are coping with depression
-or even suicidal thoughts.
+We could even go further: social media can also be used as indicator to find if people are coping with depression or even suicidal thoughts.

 ```
 Enter another tweet to classify or type exit to quit